Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

-The findings in the previous sections show the benefits of IW in terms of individual performance, but they also have implications for group accuracy.
-Figure~\ref{fig:msfe}, in particular, provides some intuition for how the distribution of the signal to noise ratio $\lambda^2_i/\sigma^2_i$ across $i$ (which we do not restrict in any way) affects group accuracy as measured by the average MSFE.
-If there are enough individuals for which the signal to noise ratio is in the range where IW dominates all other forecasts in terms of individual MSFE, IW will dominate also in terms of average MSFE across individuals.
-In addition, our simulations below will show how the tail properties of the distribution of random effects can be linked to improved performance of IW (relative to shrinkage estimators).
-Another simulation will show that IW can be beneficial not only for outliers, but also for individuals that are near the mean of such distribution.
-This implies that improvements in terms of group accuracy of our method relative to existing methods can be linked to how many individuals fall in the tails and/or how many are clustered near the mean of the random effects distribution.
+The previous findings show the benefits of IW in terms of individual performance, but they also have implications for aggregate performance.
+Figure~\ref{fig:msfe} provides some intuition for how the distribution of $\lambda^2_i/\sigma^2_i$ across $i$ (which we leave unrestricted) affects aggregate performance as measured by the average MSFE.
+If enough individuals lie in the range where IW dominates individually, IW will also dominate in terms of average MSFE.
+Our simulations below will also show how the tail properties of the RE distribution can be linked to improved performance of IW relative to shrinkage estimators, and that IW can be beneficial not only in the tails but also for units near the mean of the distribution.
+Therefore, gains in aggregate performance of IW relative to existing methods depend on how many individuals lie in these regions.